 As the old business philosophy goes: be different, don’t follow trends, but start them.

 Just because the photography scene isn’t offering printed albums may not mean you shouldn’t – be that photographer.
-The other photographers you know may not seem interested in some photo product – get it, try it, separate yourself, start that trend, establish it.
+The other photographers you know may not seem interested in some photo product – get it, try it, separate yourself, start that trend, and establish it.

 Our Complete Album Set Exclusive collection in a velvet textile cover and laser-etch personalization on the cover.

 Speaking of albums, this is often the best way to establish yourself as “unique”.
-For any older photographers out there it’s crazy to think, but true, that albums are almost becoming unusual in this day and age.
+For any older photographers out there, it’s crazy to think, but true, that albums are almost becoming unusual in this day and age.

 2) Be a Storyteller: The Story is the Sell

-Of course, if you’re really looking to maximize clientele then it's not only the products you offer, but what you put inside those products that will set you apart.
+Of course, if you’re really looking to maximize clientele, then it's not only the products you offer but what you put inside those products that will set you apart.

 This is when it pays (pun intended) to be a storyteller and not simply a photo-taker.

 The bad news in today’s world is that the masses can easily get an above-average camera and USB and achieve decent images.
-However, the GOOD news remains that these average-Janes-and-Joes of the masses aren’t photo artists, or photo story-tellers.
+However, the GOOD news remains that these average Janes and Joes of the masses aren’t photo artists or photo storytellers.

 A sampling of our professional print product offering.
-Notably our best-selling Complete Albums Sets, Folio Box Sets, and Photo Albums Pro (top row; respectively).
+Notably our best-selling Complete Albums Sets, Folio Box Sets, and Photo Albums Pro (top row, respectively).

-Case and point: while there is always a place for the odd everyone-gather-round-and-say-cheese wedding photo, just be sure your album, or photo product, doesn’t lose it’s flow.
+Case and point: while there is always a place for the odd everyone-gather-round-and-say-cheese wedding photo, just be sure your album, or photo product, doesn’t lose its flow.
 Include pictures that profoundly highlight the moment and capture the purest emotions – even if they aren’t the most technically sound.

 3) Offer the Highest-quality Experience